 We don’t know everything about everything.
 Every now and then we all need help.
 We need to identify what we can offer and what we need from our relationships.

-As we have understood even the science behind the importance of a healthy social life, let us look at the ways we can build these crucial relationships.
+As we have understood the science behind the importance of relationships, let’s look at how to build healthy relationships

 Twenty-five centuries ago, Lao-Tse, a Chinese philosopher said, that rivers and seas are called the kings of the valley because they keep below them.
 Thus they reign all over the mountain streams.